Roy Harper (character): 1993–1996: Becoming Arsenal and leading the Titans

 Some time later, the wedding of Dick and Starfire was interrupted by an attack, causing the death of the minister and damage all around.
 This caused a major uproar from the government and media against the Titans.
 Because of what happened at the wedding, Sarge Steel turned on the deal he made with Roy, demanding that he take leadership of the Titans himself, or else the government will shut them down.
-Roy refused to do it, not wanting to turn on Dick because he knew he had faith in him as a leader and man, confident that he would turn it around, but he kept receiving further pressure from Steel.
+Roy refused to do it, not wanting to turn on Dick because Roy had faith in him as a leader, confident that Dick would turn it around, but Roy kept receiving further pressure from Steel.
 The situation was only made worse when the attorney general announced he was planning on prosecuting the Titans and all non-sanctioned superhero teams.
 When he heard about that, Roy turned to Donna, Wally, Garth, and the rest of the Titans for advice on what he should do.
-Deciding that the situation was bad and had to be handled, they agreed to ask Dick to temporarily resign leadership until this thing blew over, especially since they agreed that he needed a break from all the pressure he'd been receiving himself recently after the wedding incident.
+Deciding that the situation was bad and had to be handled, they agreed to ask Dick to temporarily resign leadership until this thing blew over, especially since they agreed that he needed a break from all the pressure he had been receiving after the wedding incident.

 Roy, along with Donna, Garth, Red Star, and Pantha, went over to talk to Dick about it.
-After some arguing and a brief fight, Dick realized that he wasn't in any place to lead right now and agreed to hand over leadership, and take a leave of absence from the team as well, realizing that was what was best for him at the time because of everything that had happened recently.
+After some arguing and a brief fight, Dick realized that he was not fit to lead and agreed to hand over leadership and take a leave of absence from the team as well.
 That was when Roy, with his new superhero identity as Arsenal, took over as leader of the Titans, much to his own dismay.

 As leader, Roy was faced with constant pressure from the government.
 Eventually, with help from Wally and Garth, Roy managed to turn the situation on the government and take away anything they had on the Titans, making it so they operated on their own terms.
-As leader of the Titans, Roy brought on new members to the team including and established a satellite base in addition to the Earth base.
+As leader of the Titans, Roy brought on new members to the team and established a satellite base, in addition to the Earth base.
 Once he dealt with the government, Roy led the Titans on several cosmic missions.
 He planned to evolve the team beyond just traditional superhero business, wanting to expand the ways they could help.
-Eventually, he and Donna disbanded the team, when he realized it wasn't functioning as a family like the Titans should.
+Eventually, he and Donna disbanded the team, when he realized it was not functioning as a family like the Titans should.